danabo/zhat/_posts/2020-06-09-primer-shannon-information.md

 ## *Bits*, not bits

 You can get through the above exposition by thinking in terms of computer bits.
 Now we part ways from the computer bits intuition.
 Note that this departure occurs when $p_X(x)$ is not a (negative) integer power of two. $h(x)$ will be non-integer, and very likely irrational.
 What does it mean to have a fraction of a bit?
 From here on out, it's better to think of $h$ as a quantity of information, rather than a count of physical objects.
-We will continue to call the unit of $h(x)$ a *bit*, but this is a mere convention.
-The word *bit* should no long be thought of a physical medium that stores two distinguishable states (usually labeled "0" and "1"), but is instead a unit.
+We will continue to call the unit of $h(x)$ a *bit* out of convention.
+The word *bit* no longer refers to a physical medium that stores two distinguishable states (usually labeled "0" and "1"), but instead it is a unit.
 Like the kilogram and Joule, this unit is undefined, but its usage gives it semantic meaning.

 So then how is $h$ to be understood?
 What is the intuition behind this quantity?
 In short, Shannon bits are an [analytic continuation](https://en.wikipedia.org/wiki/Analytic_continuation) of computer bits.
 Just like how the [gamma function](https://en.wikipedia.org/wiki/Gamma_function) extends factorial to continuous values, Shannon bits extend the computer bit to **non-uniform distributions** over a **non-power-of-2** number of counterfactuals.
 Let me explain these two phrases: